 Discover our natural environment.
 Our campuses play host to a number of natural environments, and play a crucial role in maintaining biodiversity in South-East Queensland.

-Our Biodiverse Griffith portal takes our visitors, students and staff on a virtual tour of the University's natural heritage; our biodiversity, and what we are doing to celebrate, maintain and enhance it.
+Our interactive maps of the three campuses provide visitors, students and staff with a virtual tour of the University's natural heritage; our biodiversity, and what we are doing to celebrate, maintain and enhance it.
+This website also includes a range of other resources including detailed species lists for each campus and ecological reports.
 Come take a look.

 Sustainable Development Goals